ohel/dotfiles/dotfiles/README.md

+* alsoftrc: OpenAL configuration file, pointing to an MHR file which defines the HRTF.
 * asoundrc: ALSA's ~/.asoundrc config file.
 This includes lots of virtual devices, multi-channel devices, LADSPA devices and more.
 * bashrc: ~/.bashrc.
 * conkyrc: ~/.conkyrc.
 A minimal config showing a few RSS feeds and if something eats resources.